tomorrowflow/context-portal/README.md

 ## Overview

 This project is the **Context Portal MCP server (ConPort)**.
-ConPort provides a robust and structured way for AI assistants to store, retrieve, and manage various types of project context (e.g., product goals, active tasks, decisions, progress, architectural patterns, custom data) via a dedicated MCP server.
+ConPort provides a robu nst and structured way for AI assistants to store, retrieve, and manage various types of project context (e.g., product goals, active tasks, decisions, progress, architectural patterns, custom data) via a dedicated MCP server.

 It can replace older file-based context management systems by offering a more reliable and queryable database backend (SQLite per workspace).
 ConPort is designed to be a generic context backend, compatible with various IDEs and client interfaces that support MCP.